Best daily deals

 Shokz corners the bone conduction headphone market.

-Other features with the pricier OpenRun include fast charging, better battery life, 8th-generation bone conduction technology, and PremiumPitch 2.0+.
+Other features of the pricier OpenRun include fast charging, better battery life, 8th-generation bone conduction technology, and PremiumPitch 2.0+.
 While these are improvements, you don’t get USB-C charging on the OpenRun as you do with the OpenMove.
-Instead, you have to use Shokz’ outdated proprietary charging cradle, which is a minor annoyance.
+Instead, you have to use Shokz’s outdated proprietary charging cradle, which is a minor annoyance.

-Both Shokz headsets share the same Bluetooth 5.1 and SBC codec compatibility.
-You also get virtually the same control layout on the headsets, but the OpenMove buttons are easier to distinguish from one another.
-Unless you need the more impressive durability and battery life of the OpenRun, the OpenMove make more sense for most people.
+Both Shokz headsets are compatible with Bluetooth 5.1 and SBC codecs.
+They also have virtually the same control layout, but the OpenMove buttons are easier to distinguish from one another.
+Unless you need the more impressive durability and battery life of the OpenRun, the OpenMove makes more sense for most people.

 What should you get instead of the Shokz OpenMove?